 The official warnings say Sierra Leone is a high crime nation, with a significant risk of pick pocketing, theft and also aggravated robbery.
 This is not the place to flash lots of cash and wear expensive cameras around your neck.

-The nightclubs and bars of Lumley Beach and Aberdeen areas of Freetown are favourite haunts of criminals, muggers and pickpockets (The same could be said of just about any town in the world, but it is particularly bad here).
+The nightclubs and bars of Lumley Beach and Aberdeen areas of Freetown are favorite haunts of criminals, muggers and pickpockets.

 There are occasional riots between rival groups of youths in the central and eastern areas of Freetown around Siaka Stevens Street, Lightfoot Boston Street and Sir Samuel Lewis Road.
 These disturbances normally disperse quickly, but if you encounter an incident, you should leave the area immediately.

-Travellers will tell you Sierra Leone has the most beautiful beaches.
+Travelers will tell you Sierra Leone has the most beautiful beaches.
 One of the reasons many expect it to become the next destination to be developed for mass tourism.
-Hopefully the high-rise hotels won't spoil it.
+Hopefully, the high-rise hotels won't spoil it.

 But the official warnings say you should not walk barefoot on beaches, particularly Lumley Beach in Freetown, where there can be hospital waste, including needles.

-Strong currents are common and there is no life guard / emergency service.
-In February 2011 two British nationals drowned in separate incidences at beaches along the Freetown peninsula.
+Strong currents are common and there is no life guard or emergency service in the case that you get caught in a rip or are seeking help.
+In February 2011 two British visitors drowned in separate incidences at beaches along the Freetown peninsula.

-Be cautious walking alone on remote beaches, and give them a miss after dark.
+Be cautious walking alone on remote beaches, and give the beach stroll a miss after dark.

 Sporting events and concerts at the national stadium pose a high risk to personal security and safety.
 Pickpocketing is rife.
 Poor crowd control and overcrowding make the general stands - and sometimes even the VIP area - uncomfortable and unsafe.
 Rioting has occurred at previous events and could occur again in the future.

 Sierra Leone is predominantly a Muslim and care should be taken not to offend.
-Homosexual acts are illegal.
+Homosexual acts are illegal, so avoid showing any public displays of affection or speaking about your sexual orientation while traveling here.

-Do not expect SL to be cheap.
+Do not expect traveling in Sierra Leone to be cheap.
 Import duties mean that everything you want to buy in a supermarket is probably double what you would pay at home.
-Plus as a tourist you will pay 10 times more than a local would for the same item.
+Plus as a foreigner, you will pay 10 times more than a local would for the same item.

 You will need a Yellow Fever vaccination certificate to enter Sierra Leone.
 You'll need it to leave, too.
 Some airlines won't let you board if you can't produce it.
 You'll certainly need to show it to border control agents at your next destination.

 Lassa fever, previously prevalent in Kenema and the east, has spread to northern Sierra Leone.
 48 deaths were reported in 2010.
-If you have travelled in these regions you should seek urgent medical advice if you suffer from any fever not positively identified as malaria.
+If you have traveled in these regions you should seek urgent medical advice if you suffer from any fever not positively identified as Malaria.

 Cholera remains a problem, there are infrequent outbreaks.
-You should drink or use only boiled or bottled water and avoid ice in drinks.
-Even bottled water has been shown to be contaminated by bacteria.
+Never drink the tap water – you must boil any water for more than one minute, and avoid ice cubes in all drinks.
+Pack water purification tablets and a water purification system with you (check out Grayl).
+If you have to purchase bottled water, be aware that even bottled water has been shown to be contaminated by bacteria.
 Check with the local health unit for current safe brands.

-Since sanitary conditions are poor and refrigeration is unreliable, use caution when eating uncooked vegetables, salads, seafood, or meats at restaurants and hotels.
+Since sanitary conditions are poor and refrigeration is unreliable, avoid eating uncooked vegetables, salads, seafood, or meats at restaurants and hotels.

 Swimming in the ocean is safe, but swimming in rivers is not.